DylanMG/run-samEst/README.md

 If you run into problems, please submit an issue in this repository.

+## Exercises

+Navigate to the exercises folder to find some Quarto workbooks to go through.
+There should be 4 exercises, the last of which will have you fitting models to real data.

 ## Data
-You can run the workshop on your own data or examples can be provided.
-Let Dan Greenberg (dan.greenberg@dfo-mpo.gc.ca) and Catarina Wor (catarina.wor@dfo-mpo.gc.ca) know in advance if you would like to be assigned an example data set.

-# TODO

--write scripts for the workshop
- - Read in data (your own or examples provided).
- - Run TMB models (stan would take too long??)
- - run model selection criteria
- - plot results
- - discussion questions
+You can run the workshop on your own data, if you have it available, you will just need to format it correctly (see examples in exercises4.qmd).
+We are providing ~88 stocks in BC to experiment with see 'data' that you can select for exercise 4.